sendgrid/dx-automator/README.md

 Another example would be a comment trigger on a task marked as "Waiting for feedback".
 If a comment comes in, and the task was waiting for feedback, the status could be updated to "Feedback received" which should bump the task up in priority.

-Ultimately, the hope is to build multiple plugins, similar to the github plugin.
+Ultimately, the hope is to build multiple plugins, similar to the GitHub plugin.
 These plugins will add actions that can be used when triggers happen.
 This will allow the automator to do more of the menial work and allow teams to spend more time directly on coding or working with their community.

 ## Getting the Tool
 To get the basic tool and all the plugins you can use: